petermikitsh/more-advanced-streams/README.md

 You want to start displaying data **before** the full response body is available.
 How do you do it?
 With `JSONStream` and `readable-stream`!

 To put a reasonable amount of content in the DOM, only the first 50 results are displayed.
+Once we have 50 records, the network request is cancelled, since we no longer wish to receive more data (in this contrived example).

 This solution is tested and working in: